akashreddy-ops/FITNESS/README.md

 🎯 Who Can Use It?
 🔹 Beginners starting their fitness journey.
 🔹 Gym enthusiasts tracking progress.
-🔹 Anyone looking for a structured workout plan.
+🔹 Anyone looking for a structured workout plan